Walnut Street station (SEPTA)

-Walnut Street is a SEPTA Media-Sharon Hill Trolley Line stop in Upper Darby, Pennsylvania.
+Walnut Street station is a SEPTA Metro D stop in Upper Darby Township, Pennsylvania.
 It is officially located at Garrett Road and Walnut Street, but Bywood Avenue is also included as it parallels the north side of the line.
-The station serves both Routes 101 and 102, and only local service is provided on both lines.
+The station serves both the D1 and D2, and only local service is provided on both lines.
 The station contains two platforms with plexiglass bus-type shelters on both sides of the tracks, both of which are at the far end of each platform.

-Trolleys arriving at this station travel between 69th Street Terminal further east in Upper Darby and either Orange Street in Media, Pennsylvania for the Route 101 line, or Sharon Hill, Pennsylvania for the Route 102 line.
+Trolleys arriving at this station travel between 69th Street Transportation Center further east in Upper Darby and either Orange Street in Media, Pennsylvania, for the D1, or Sharon Hill, Pennsylvania, for the D2.
 Both lines run parallel to Garrett Road and Bywood Avenue on private right-of-way, and Walnut Street is the easternmost stop where the lines run parallel to both streets.
 The station is located west of the Upper Darby Township Municipal Library.